JMongol/twilio-test-toolkit/README.md

 TTT is pretty basic, but it should work for most people's needs.
 You might consider helping to improve it.
 Some things that could be done:

 * Support more Twilio functionality
-* Support GET actions.
-Twilio technically supports this, although it doesn't seem to be used very often.
 * Build more stringent checks into says and plays - e.g. verify that there's enough of a pause between sentences.
 * Build checks to make sure that numbers, dates, and other special text is spoken properly (e.g. "one two three" instead of "one hundred twenty three").
 * Build checks to validate the correctness of your TwiML.